spawnmarvel/linux-and-azure/azure-extra-linux-vm/zabbix_monitoring_vms/README_tuning.md

 # StartPollersUnreachable=5
 StartPollersUnreachable=10
-# seems worse, maybe down to 6/7 again runt it for 48 h before set back.
-# But the queue is still full for 10051, so it must be something else.
-# It seems that the agents no on the same vnet is causing timeout

 ```

+It seems better the Utilization of unreachable poller data collector is down a bit.

-*  It is really that sensitive og did we not:
+*  It is really that sensitive?
 * * what does it do at those times
 * * I would suspect it is not really able to perform, either not given enough resources!!
 * * or on very slow disks or something